mihirjog-iitb/MTech-Thesis/README.md

 Fed_jetson: This is a subset of client app.
 It is used for erforming federated learning experiment only, with jetson nano.

+ALL THE DIRECTORIES HAVE THEIR CORRESPONDING README files.